 Have you experienced loneliness, depression, sadness, guilt, emptiness, loss, grief, hurt, pain (physical, mental, or emotional)?
-We all have experienced some form of these throughout our lives.
+We all have experienced some form of these throughout our life.
 As Jesus said, " In this world you will have trouble.
 But take heart!
 I have overcome the world.”
-(John 16:33, NIV). we will have troubles in this world but take heart because He has overcome this world.
+(John 16:33, NIV).
+We will have troubles in this world but take heart because He has overcome this world.
 We all know the golden rule and we all have heard that hurting people hurt people, but do we really act out our beliefs?
 Do we really understand others hurts or want to understand their hurts?
 Do we really treat people the way we want to be treated without expecting anything in return?

 I cannot answer yes 100% to all those questions and I am sure you cannot either.
 We are human and we are sinful.
 Being a Christian doesn't mean we no longer sin, it just means we try to do God's will and be obedient to Jesus, but when we fail we repent and seek forgiveness of our sin, constantly trying to grow more mature spiritually and be more like Jesus.

 How can we be more like Jesus?
 How can we be more obedient to God?
 By loving others, comforting others, encouraging others, listening to others, helping others.
 As the bible says, "And now these three remain: faith, hope, and love.
 But the greatest of these is love."
 (1 Corinthians 13:13, NIV).
 Love entails doing whatever you can for the other person, putting their needs above your own.
 If we focus more on others and less on ourselves, soon the loneliness, depression, sadness, guilt, emptiness, loss, grief, hurt, mental and emotional pain all fade.
 We have less time to think about our faults, our failures, ourselves, less time to be tempted by the devil's lies and deceit, and more time to heal others, focus on God's voice, and the Holy Spirits' guidance.